bsccf/Uni-notes/Electrical and electronic systems/5a Inductors/inductor.md

 Inductors generally stabalise current, this is because the magnetic field created "matches" the current flowing through it.
 So to change the current you need to apply a pd accross the inductor; [[inductor#^52f189|the pd is proportional to the rate of change of current]].
 This applys to both increaseing and decreasing the current.

+Inductors can be thought of as components that resist changes in [[electric current|current]].

 ![[Pasted image 20211107100602.png]]

 ### [[methath|Math]]